JulianLee123/multi-MoTSE/README.md

 Code was run using T4 GPUs on Google Colab.
 Dependencies are specified in requirements.txt.

+NOTE: saved_models.zip and datasets.zip need to be uncompressed.

 ## How to Run

 Code is included to run the scratch, MoTSE, and multi-MoTSE models on the QM9 and PCBA datasets.
 To run the code, change the path_to_src variable in the first code block.